xiaochensun90/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Public Policy at Carnegie Mellon University.
+I am an Assistant Professor of Economics at New Mexico State University.
 My research interests lie in the field of energy and environmental economics and policy.
 My work uses economic and econometric models to examine the impacts of a wide range of policies, including building efficiency, air pollution, and electricity markets.
-My job market paper studies one of the most critical obstacles hindering the transition to renewable energy sources and focuses on the transmission interconnection process in the United States.
-Specifically, I examine the impact of cost allocation uncertainty on generators' decision to ultimately connect to the grid.
+My recent research studies one of the most critical obstacles hindering the transition to renewable energy sources and focuses on the transmission interconnection process in the United States.

-Prior to my PhD, I worked as a research analyst at the Duke University Energy Initiative.
-I earned my B.A. in environmental economics from Renmin University of China and an M.S. in environmental economics and policy from Duke University.
+I completed my Ph.D. in Public Policy and Management from Carnegie Mellon University.
+Before my Ph.D., I worked as a research analyst at the Duke University Energy Initiative.
+I hold a B.A. in Environmental Economics from Renmin University of China and an M.S. in Environmental Economics and Policy from Duke University.

-I am on the job market during AY 2023-2024.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/cv_xs.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.